rmcwhae/russellmcwhae.ca/content/journal/the-pendulum-swings.md

 I am certainly guilty of vegetating.
 In previous years, I watched all seasons of _Breaking Bad_, _The Office (US)_, and most seasons of _House_, _The Big Bang Theory_, _Travelers_, and _Homeland_, among others I have forgotten.
 Perhaps this is below average—I have never seen any episodes of most of the series listed on [Rolling Stone’s 100 Greatest TV Shows of All Time](https://www.imdb.com/list/ls066095353/), let alone all seasons of more than a few shows.
 While I may fall below the average [three-to-four hours daily](https://www.statista.com/statistics/186833/average-television-use-per-person-in-the-us-since-2002/) of television viewing, I log more than enough screen time across my phone and computer each day.

 Though most of the shows I watched were well done, involving terrific storytelling, others were not.
-I remember clipping a comic from my local newspaper in high school in which a man comically dressed as a crook opens the top of a box TV-set being watched by a couple.
+I remember clipping a comic from my local newspaper in high school (around the same time I read _Nineteen Eighty-Four_) in which a man comically dressed as a crook opens the top of a box TV-set being watched by a couple.
 As the litterer surreptitiously empties his garbage—fish bones and all—into the TV, the husband remarks to his wife, “Looks like Hollywood has just rolled out its fall programs.”

 Recently, I purged some of my YouTube subscriptions, where the creators’ content no longer resonated with me.
 There can be a cynical, crass nature to a lot of pop culture these days, either directly, as in the case of certain very popular TV cartoons, or more insidiously.
 For an example of the latter, see the excellent video essay, [The Adorkable Misogyny of The Big Bang Theory](https://www.youtube.com/watch?v=X3-hOigoxHs).
 We in software call this “garbage in, garbage out.”
 If you routinely expose yourself to bunk TV shows, how long before they will rub off in your own ideas and vernacular?